 What if after all this you still think you or your child has ADHD?

 If you are still leaning towards the idea that either you or your child has ADHD, there are steps you can and should take to discover the truth, the first and foremost of which being to take a simple online ADHD test.
 This will indicate if there is in fact a reason to be suspicious, or if you are simply looking for an explanation for rough behavior.
 Then, if the test comes back as saying you or your child might or most likely have ADHD, it is time to seek a professional diagnosis.

 Note however, diagnosing ADHD isn't an exact science.
 It requires observation (especially when it involves children), as well as establishing a pattern of behavior.
 For this reason, it can be extremely helpful to document any and all moments, either in your own life or the life of your child, you feel may be relevant.

 How to Get Tested For ADHD

-There are many sites available online that offer ADHD testing, such as Psychology Today's online ADHD test that takes only 10-15 minutes to complete.
+There are many sites available online that offer ADHD testing, such as Psychology Today's online ADHD test.
 Additionally, there are resources and specific ADHD tests for kids (such as the self test suggested by Attitude Magazine) which can help you to determine whether or not there is a deeper issue at hand.